doughnutgod/PulsarPioneers/README.md

 Data was retrieved from the Parkes Telescope by the CSIRO (https://www.parkes.atnf.csiro.au)

-CSIRO Catalogue used to get datasets: https://www.atnf.csiro.au/research/pulsar/psrcat/
+CSIRO Catalogue used to get datasets (https://www.atnf.csiro.au/research/pulsar/psrcat/)

 ID | Pulsar | Date | Number of Pulses | Filename
 --- | --- | --- | --- | --- |